-1. Interesting Architecture
+1. Interesting Czech Architecture

 The famous Old Town Square reminds me of a gothic Disneyland, where the magnificent buildings have the captivating fantasy element of a fairy tale land.
 All the surrounding streets in the Old Town amaze visitors with their pastel colors and intricate decorations.

-2. Delicious Food
+2. Delicious Czech Food

 Food in the Czech Republic tends to fit the category of “comfort food”.
 From the sweet doughy cylinders called Trdelníks, to the hearty meat goulash and dumplings, to the delicious breads and cheeses, the food here is heavy and heartwarming.

-3. Cheap Drinks
+3. Cheap Local Drinks

 We also tried Czech rum, a pear based alcohol served in a shot glass with a piece of pear, and a strong homemade spirit that tasted like cherries.
 In addition to alcoholic beverages, some other great Czech drinks include Kofola, a soda similar to Coca Cola but less sugary, and neon pink raspberry soda.

 4. Vast Sense Of History

 Located right in the center of Europe, this country has been caught at the crossroads of many historical events.
 Monuments and memorials highlighting the effect of both World Wars and the Communist Era on Czechoslovakia and eventually the Czech Republic exist all over the country.

 5. Endless Natural Beauty

 We also hiked through the forest to Pravčická Brána, a natural stone archway that sits near some fantastic lookout spots.
 One thing that remained consistent throughout our journey was the rich green landscape.
 Every challenging hike or random stop on the side of the road allowed us to view the beautiful, seemingly untouched grandeur of the Czech countryside.

-6. Opportunties For Adventure
+6. Opportunities For Adventure

 The summer weather is ideal for frolicking outside, but skiing, snowboarding, and ice-skating are also available in winter.
 I tried via-ferrata for the first time in a town called Děčín, which is a type of rock climbing where you clip your harness onto the secured cables as you climb up cliffs.
 It was slightly terrifying but thrilling and actually so much fun.